Skip to content

 Exercise 3: Performance Comparison

-Write a benchmark: store 100,000 random integers in both a std::vector<int> and a std::list<int>, and use <chrono> to time and compare their (a) sequential traversal summation time, and (b) sorting time.
-Use real data to experience the impact of cache friendliness.
+Write a benchmark: store 100,000 random integers in std::vector and std::list respectively.
+Use std::chrono to time and compare the (a) sequential traversal sum time, and (b) sorting time.
+Experience the impact of cache friendliness with real data.

 Summary

-In this chapter, we reorganized the knowledge from the previous three chapters from the perspective of "how to use the STL correctly."
-Regarding container selection, the core idea is to decide based on requirements: choose vector for sequential storage, unordered_map for fast lookup, map for ordered key-value pairs, set for deduplication, and array for fixed sizes.
-If you're unsure, just use vector; it's almost always a safe choice.
+In this chapter, we reorganized the knowledge from the previous three chapters from the perspective of "how to use STL correctly."
+Regarding container selection, the core idea is decision-making based on requirements: sequential storage -> std::vector, fast lookup -> std::unordered_map, ordered key-value -> std::map, deduplication -> std::set, fixed size -> std::array.
+If unsure, just use std::vector; it's almost always a choice that won't be wrong.

-Regarding pitfall avoidance, the three traps requiring the most vigilance are iterator invalidation (especially after vector reallocation and erase), modifying containers during iteration (use remove-erase instead of hand-written deletion loops), and map's operator[] silently inserting elements (use find or contains for read-only lookups).
+For pitfall defense, the three traps to be most vigilant about are iterator invalidation (especially with vector reallocation and after erase), modifying containers during traversal (use remove-erase instead of hand-written delete loops), and map::operator[] silently inserting elements (use find or contains for read-only lookups).

-Regarding performance, the cache friendliness of contiguous memory often makes vector run faster in real-world scenarios than list, which has a better theoretical complexity. reserve is a powerful tool for eliminating reallocation overhead, and it works for both vector and unordered_map.
+Regarding performance, the cache friendliness of contiguous memory means std::vector often runs faster in real scenarios than std::list, which has better theoretical complexity. reserve is a powerful tool to eliminate reallocation overhead, effective for both vector and unordered_map.

-With this, Chapter 11 is fully complete.
-We started with vector, learned about associative containers and the algorithm library, and finally integrated this knowledge into systematic STL usage patterns.
-In the next chapter, we dive into the C++ memory model—from memory layout to stack and heap allocation, from new/delete to memory alignment.
-These are the low-level foundations for writing high-performance C++ code.
+This concludes Chapter 11.
+We started with std::vector, learned associative containers and the algorithm library, and finally integrated this knowledge into systematic STL usage patterns.
+The next chapter will dive deep into the C++ memory model—from memory layout to stack/heap allocation, from new/delete to memory alignment—these are the low-level foundations for writing high-performance C++ code.

 References